 This is accomplished by optimizing the critical rendering path to get to your first paint as quickly as possible.

-There’s a whole process on how to do this, outlined in Google’s developer guide documentation (thank you, Ilya Grigorik), but I’ll be focusing on one heavy hitter in particular: reducing render-blocking resources.
+There’s a whole process on how to do this, outlined in Google’s developer guide documentation, but I will be focusing on one heavy hitter in particular: reducing render-blocking resources.

 Essentially, the browser needs to request, receive, and parse all HTML and CSS files (plus some additional work) before it will start to render any visual content.

-- Reduce the number of critical bytes by reducing the file size of the remaining critical resources.
+- Compress the file size of any remaining critical resources.

 Why Should I Care?

 Google’s user behavior data reports that most users abandon a slow site after about 3 seconds.

 In addition to studies that show that reducing page load time and improving the page experience leads to greater user satisfaction, there are also several major Google updates on the horizon that you will want to prepare for.

 Identifying and optimizing render-blocking resources will be critical to stay on top of the game when these updates hit.